ekzhang/rustpad/README.md

   documents are kept in memory before being garbage collected by the server (default 1 day).
 - `SQLITE_URI`: A SQLite connection string used for persistence.
-If provided, Rustpad will persist the contents of documents to a local file on disk, which enables documents to be retained between server restarts, and also after their in-memory data structures expire.
+If provided, Rustpad will snapshot document contents to a local file, which enables them to be retained between server restarts and after their in-memory data structures expire.
+(When deploying a Docker container, this should point to the path of a mounted volume.)
 - `PORT`: Which local port to listen for HTTP connections on (defaults to 3030).
 - `RUST_LOG`: Directives that control application logging, see the [env_logger](https://docs.rs/env_logger/#enabling-logging) docs for more